 “High-performance computer clusters are our virtual laboratories,” says Masaru Shibata, director of the Computational Relativistic Astrophysics division.
 “We cannot create neutron stars in a lab, let them merge and monitor what happens.
-But we can predict what will occur during the coalescence of two neutron stars by taking into account all the important processes and accurately solving the corresponding equations that describe their behaviour.
+But we can predict what will occur in the merger of two neutron stars and the subsequent post merger process by taking into account all the important processes and accurately solving the corresponding equations that describe their behaviour.
 These calculations require a tremendous amount of computing power and often last several months even on very large computers.
 With Sakura we now have 11.600 CPU cores with 0.92 petaFLOP/s for these numerical simulations at our disposal.”

 In previous calculations, the scientists were not able to take into account both the effects of magnetic fields and neutrino physics in one simulation.
 Masaru Shibata explains: “Besides the fact that the code is still under development, the computational resources play a crucial role.
 With the new large computer, we think it possible to perform a simulation taking into account magnetic fields and neutrino physics together and get the full picture of neutron star merger physics.”